Uber Is Being Challenged For Trying To Send a Sexual Assault Lawsuit to Arbitration

 Following a bruising, scandal-plagued 2017 that exposed Uber’s toxic internal culture and allegations of sexual misconduct, the company has spent much of 2018 trying to clean up its act.
 New Uber CEO Dara Khosrowshahi, who replaced ousted founder Travis Kalanick in August, unveiled a new internal company mantra in November: “We do the right thing.
 Period.”

 Jeanne Christensen, the Wigdor lawyer representing the nine women, said that Uber’s new slogan is anything but accurate.
-While Khosrowshahi has been on something of an apology tour in recent months, “they have gone out of their way to not mention [this class action suit] ever,” said Christensen.
-The original class-action suit was filed on November 13 by Wigdor, which has represented multiple sexual assault claims against Uber, including one in India, where an executive was alleged to have illegaly obtained the medical files of a passenger who had been raped by a driver in India.
+While Khosrowshahi has been on something of an apology tour in recent months, “they have gone out of their way to not mention [this class-action suit] ever,” said Christensen.
+The original class-action suit was filed on Nov.
+13 by Wigdor, which has represented multiple sexual assault claims against Uber, including one in India, where an executive was alleged to have illegally obtained the medical files of a passenger who had been raped by a driver in India.

 “The allegations brought forth in this case are important to us and we take them very seriously,” an Uber spokesperson said in a statement.
 “Arbitration is the appropriate venue for this case because it allows the plaintiffs to publicly speak out as much as they want and have control over their individual privacy at the same time.”